 If you don’t have a blog, it’s a great time to start one.
-Or to fire up the existing blog that hasn’t seen a fresh post in months.
+Or fire up the existing blog that hasn’t seen a fresh post in months.
 Content is more than blog posts, though.
 Consider investing time in developing other formats like videos, webinars and podcasts, which allow you to create interactive content.

 Short on resources or time?
 Take a fresh look at your existing content and identify ways you can update or improve it from both an information and an SEO perspective.
 As prospects continue to seek out content that informs and inspires, having a strong customer-focused content strategy will help ensure you deliver value over noise.

 While more traditional marketing forms have taken a hit, social media is flourishing.
 In the age of social distancing, people are turning to LinkedIn, Facebook, Twitter, etc. to get updates, share information and establish a sense of community.
-An active social media presence can boost engagement and help initiate conversations with prospective clients.
+An active social media presence can boost engagement and help initiate conversations with prospective clients and buyers.